 Communications from Graduate Admissions and the University's departments and colleges will usually be sent via email.
-If this will cause you any difficulty, please telephone Graduate Admissions and Funding on +44 (0)1865 270059 to discuss alternative formats.
+If this will cause you any difficulty, please telephone Graduate Admissions on +44 (0)1865 270059 to discuss alternative formats.

 Application materials are available to download in alternative formats in the ‘Related documents’ section of this page.
 If you require the form in a different format, you should contact us as early as possible to discuss your needs.

 The University of Oxford and its colleges welcome applications from people with disabilities and are committed to making reasonable adjustments to enable students to participate fully in student life.

-The University and colleges view applications from students with disabilities on the same grounds as those from other candidates, which are assessed purely on academic merit and potential, according to the published selection criteria relevant to the course applied for.
+The University and colleges view applications from students with disabilities on the same grounds as those from other candidates.
+All applications are assessed purely on academic merit and potential, according to the published selection criteria for the course you have applied for.

 If you are thinking about applying to Oxford, you can find information about the facilities and support available to students from the Disability Advisory Service.

 If you would like to discuss your application, you can contact Graduate Admissions and Funding online or by telephone at +44 (0) 1865 270059.

 If you have a preferred college to which you would like to apply, you may wish to contact that college to discuss the support provision available.
 Contact details for all colleges are available via our individual college pages.